jundalisay/superb/content/en/research/mohammad/quran/sura-002h.md

 date: 2022-01-24
 image: "/covers/quran.jpg"
 description: "This is the Book in which there is no doubt, a guide for the righteous."
-linkb: /research/mohammad/quran/
+linkb: /research/mohammad/quran/sura-002g
-linkbtext: "Index"
+linkbtext: "2g"
-linkf: /research/mohammad/quran/
+linkf: /research/mohammad/quran/sura-002i
-linkftext: "Index"
+linkftext: "2i"
 ---